guildai/guild.ai/pages/commands/init.md

 suitable version of Python when creating a virtual environment.

-If a project defines a `python-requires` spec in a `package` definition, Guild will use that spec to find a suitable Python verions on the sytem
+If a project defines a `python-requires` spec in a `package` definition, Guild will use that spec to find a suitable Python versions on the system

 The spec must comply with the [](ref:pip-reqs).